For legal reasons and client confidentiality, reviews have been slightly edited to remove identifying information and correct typos.

 He was even jailed twice for “civil disobedience.”

-Today, out of thousands of attorneys licensed in North Carolina, Doug is one of fewer than 200 North Carolina State Bar Board Certified Specialists in workers’ compensation law.3
+Today, out of tens of thousands of attorneys licensed in North Carolina, Doug is one of fewer than 200 North Carolina State Bar Board Certified Specialists in workers’ compensation law.3

 He is also a Shareholder of our firm.